 The recommendations and conclusions in this report are based on an investigation utilising only surface observations and a limited scope of investigation using augering techniques only.
-This investigation provides limited data from small isolated test points across the entire site with limited penetration into rock, therefore some minor variation to the interpreted sub-surface conditions is possible, especially between test locations.
-However the results of the investigation provide a reasonable basis for the analysis and subsequent design of the proposed works.
+This investigation provides limited data from small, isolated test points across the entire site, therefore some minor variation to the interpreted sub-surface conditions is possible, especially between test locations.
+However, the results of the investigation provide a reasonable basis for the analysis and subsequent design of the proposed works.